toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 I can do this with DFS by passing depth recursively, or BFS by processing level by level.

 ## 364. Nested List Weight Sum II
+Two DFS passes: I use two DFS passes.
+First, I compute the maximum nesting depth of the list.
+Then I do another DFS, passing the current depth.
+When I see an integer, I apply the inverse weight maxDepth − depth + 1 and add it to the sum.
+Lists recurse deeper with depth + 1.
+This guarantees deeper numbers get smaller weights

 # TO DO LATER